LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/aligning_protein_coding_genes.rst

 .. admonition:: Data and software
 	:class: green

-	The input data for this tutorial is a directory of gene sequences in FASTA format, as produced in :ref:`the previous tutorial <extract_genes>`.
+	The input data for this tutorial is a directory of gene sequences in FASTA format, as produced in :ref:`the previous tutorial <extracting_genes>`.

 	This tutorial uses the :ref:`MAFFT <mafft>` software.
 You should also have an alignment viewer, such as **Aliview**, installed on your personal computer.